You may be thinking of transitioning from growth to income investing before retirement.

 Income on $1,000,000 in High Yield Investments

-For a retiree with an investment portfolio of $1,000,000 in income investments yielding 8%, the income would be $80,000 a year before fees and taxes.
+For a retiree with a buy and hold investment portfolio of $1,000,000 in income investments yielding 8%, the income would be $80,000 a year before fees and taxes.

 This comes out to a generous $6,667 a month mostly passive income.